StephRicardo/steph-server/README.md

 ### Description

-My first server using Ruby and Sinatra.
+My first web server using Ruby and Sinatra.

 ### Installation